workantile/workantile.github.io/handbook.md

 Workantile has flat screen HDTV mounted on the wall in the lower level.
 It has a number of different connectors so you should not have a problem connecting it to your computer.
 Please put all the connectors back when you are done.

-### Speakers

-The speakers are accessible through Apple AirPlay.

 ### Supplies